realisticattorney/MoneyKeeper-React/README.md

 - Open your terminal and cd where you want to store the project
 - Run the following command - `git clone https://github.com/realisticattorney/MoneyKeeper-React`
-- Cd into the directory - `cd XYZ-Finance`
+- Cd into the directory - `cd MoneyKeeper-React`
 - Run `npm install` to install all dependencies
 - Run `npm start` or `yarn start`, this automatically open your browser and the app.